Narennnnn/MixPanel-to-Slack-Reporting-Integration/README.md

-# RW Analytics Reporter

-> **RW: Hackathon 2025** - MixPanel to Slack Reporting Integration
+# MixPanel to Slack Analytics Reporter

-Automated analytics reporting system that fetches insights from MixPanel and sends beautiful reports to Slack.
+Automated analytics reporting system that fetches insights from MixPanel and sends formatted reports to Slack.
+Built with Azure Functions for serverless, scheduled reporting.

 ---